 We will determine which bone grafting method is suitable for you by considering the number of teeth lost and the condition of your bone and gum tissue.
 Every procedure is customized to benefit the patient’s long-term oral health and produce long-lasting results.
 Below are the different types of bone grafting procedures available at Rio Grande Oral Surgery & Dental Implant Center and the reasons why we may recommend each procedure.

 Socket preservation is a treatment that prevents the rapid bone deterioration that usually occurs after a tooth is extracted or lost.
-Dr. McGee can often perform a socket preservation procedure immediately after a tooth has been removed.
+Dr. McGee and Dr. Steel can often perform a socket preservation procedure immediately after a tooth has been removed.
 This procedure is time-efficient because it saves the patient from having to have a separate bone grafting procedure later when they’re ready for dental implants.

 The sinuses are hollow cavities located above the upper molars and behind the cheeks.
 The bone that separates these sinuses from your teeth is very thin.
 A sinus lift procedure is typically necessary to allow for successful dental implant placement.
 Your oral surgeon can lift the sinus floor and place the bone graft to create a more secure foundation for the implants.